GSA/Section508.gov/_pages/training/2018-05-22-training-presentation-workshops.md

 ## 2026
 ### IT Accessibility Community Meetings
 #### June 09, 2026
-The Government-wide IT Accessibility Program hosts its December IT Accessibility Community Meeting featuring two sessions—one each from the Centers for Medicare & Medicaid, and the GSA team.
+The Government-wide IT Accessibility Program hosted its June IT Accessibility Community Meeting featuring two sessions—one each from the Centers for Medicare & Medicaid, and the GSA team.

 First, the Centers for Medicare & Medicaid Services (CMS) team presented “WILSON 508 Compliance Demo: Automating Accessible Document Remediation for Federal Teams.”
 The presentation introduced WILSON, a tool for identifying and remediating Section 508 accessibility issues in documents.
 The team demonstrated how WILSON reduced manual remediation effort and improved consistency.
 A live demo showed how users selected documents, ran accessibility checks and remediation, and reviewed results and exception reports.